-This is all quite exciting.
-But the purpose of today's lecture is not actually to get us back into specifying or checking contracts of programs.
+This is all quite exciting, but we don't yet have the tools necessary to answer these questions.
+The purpose of today's lecture is not actually to get us back into specifying or checking contracts of programs.
 Instead we'll focus on the conditions in the contract and try to understand exactly what they mean, and how we can reason about them.
-Our layman's reading in the 15-122 course was that the C0 contracts @requires, @ensures, @loop_invariant and @assert just expect ordinary C0 expressions of type bool that are being evaluated and need to come back with value true to successfully pass.

-Well, what exactly does the expression \result mean in the @ensures postcondition?
+Our reading in the 15-122 course was that the C0 contracts @requires, @ensures, @loop\invariant and @assert just expect ordinary C0 expressions of type bool that are being evaluated and need to come back with value true to successfully pass.
+But what exactly does the expression \result mean in the @ensures postcondition?
 What if the C0 expression in a contract calls a function that has the side effect of changing a data structure?
-Are side effects even allowed during contract checking?
-What does a recursive function call mean during a contract?
 What exactly is the meaning of the && operator itself?
-What should its meaning be?
-Some form of logical and.
-Does it perform short-circuit evaluation?
-When exactly and how are the contracts evaluated?
-What if an expression crashes during contract evaluation?
-How do we know that the contracts are correct for a C0 program?
+Does it perform shortcircuit evaluation?
+What if an expression crashes or doesn't terminate during contract evaluation?